MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 ### Interactive Nano Session

+*Note: For info on how to manage Nano Servers, go [here.](https://technet.microsoft.com/en-us/library/mt126167.aspx) To find out how to remotely manage a Nano Server, search for "Using Windows PowerShell remoting".

 You may receive this error when interactively managing a container on a Nano Server Host.

 ```powershell